 “I always preach to never rub your eyes—or pick your nose—with dirty hands,” says registered nurse Jackie Dardis, RN, BSN, a heart rhythm coordinator at UCHealth.
 Cold viruses enter the body through mucous membranes such as those in the nose and eyes, so you could be introducing infectious viruses that you’ve touched during the day directly into your body without knowing it.
 “You can sit next to somebody all day long that has a cold and not catch it if you never touch your face with unwashed hands.”

 Driving while sleep deprived is incredibly dangerous, says Terry Cralle, RN, clinical sleep educator and Saatva sleep consultant.
 “I don’t even like the term drowsy driving because it does not sound as serious as it really is.
-According to the CDC, drowsy drivers have slower reaction times, pay less attention to the road and make poor decisions while driving.”
+According to the CDC, drowsy drivers have slower reaction times, pay less attention to the road, and make poor decisions while driving.”
 Even worse, sleep deprivation impairs our clear thinking and insight.
 “So even when our performance plummets as a result of sleep deprivation, we will think we are performing just fine,” says Cralle.
 “Unfortunately, we are all busy and too often, the thing we skimp on is sleep.”
-Try one of these 50 simple ways to get better rest tonight.
+Try one of these popular sleep products on Amazon that can help you catch some ZZZs.

 Blasting music in your headphones